mrjones2014/lighthaus.nvim/README.md

 ## Config

-Running `:colorscheme lighthaus` will set the theme with the default background.
-Otherwise, see configuration below.
+Running `:colorscheme lighthaus` will load the Lighthaus theme with default options, and `:colorscheme lighthaus_dark` will load the Lighthaus theme with the `bg_dark` option set.

+Alternatively, you can set the theme through the Lua API:

 ```lua
 require('lighthaus').setup({